Cornell University: Statistics

 Biography

 Joan Ruth Bader Ginsburg was an American lawyer and jurist who served as an associate justice of the Supreme Court of the United States from 1993 until her death in 2020.
 She was nominated by President Bill Clinton to replace retiring justice Byron White, and at the time was viewed as a moderate consensus-builder.
 Ginsburg was the first Jewish woman and the second woman to serve on the Court, after Sandra Day O'Connor.
 During her tenure, Ginsburg authored the majority opinions in cases such as United States v.
 Virginia (1996), Olmstead v.
 L.C.
 (1999), Friends of the Earth, Inc. v.
 Laidlaw Environmental Services, Inc. (2000), and City of Sherrill v.
 Oneida Indian Nation of New York (2005).
-Later in her term, Ginsburg received attention for passionate dissents that reflected liberal views of the law.
-She was dubbed "the Notorious R.B.G.", and she later embraced the moniker.
+Later in her tenure, Ginsburg received attention for passionate dissents that reflected liberal views of the law.

 4. Tsai Ing-wen